chprince11/Fibonacci-Generator/README.md

 # Fibonacci-Generator
-Create a Fibonacci function in JavaScript
+Created a Fibonacci function in JavaScript

 # To interact with Fibonacci follow these steps:
 1) Run the index.html into the browser.